MicrosoftDocs/Virtualization-Documentation/virtualization/api/hcs/Reference/HcsModifyServiceSettings.md

 ## Description

-This function modifies the settings of the Host Compute System
+This function modifies the settings of the Host Compute System, see [sample code](./ServiceSample.md#ModifyServiceSettings)

 ## Syntax